rond4yvoo/WStone-Tracker/README.md

-WStone Tracker is a Python script used to manage .dds files used for Hearthstone modding with SpecialK.
+WStone Tracker is an application used to manage .dds files used for Hearthstone modding with SpecialK.

 # Getting Started

+This application is only available for Windows and Linux platforms.
+Please compile the application if you want to use it on Mac.

+## Windows

+* Unzip the release archive
+* Run `wstone.exe`

+## Linux

+* Unzip the release archive
+* Run `wstone`

+# Compilation for Developers

 ## Windows